Context7 MCP + Cursor Rules: Smarter AI Coding Guide

 Step 4: Use Rules in Prompts

-• In Cursor’s chat panel or inline suggestions, chuck in “use context7” for framework-specific tasks.
+• In Cursor's chat panel, chuck in "use context7" for framework-specific tasks

 • Example: "Create a Next.js 15 Server Component with Tailwind v4 styling. use context7."